RomLab/system-for-underfloor-heating-v2.0/README.md

 <img src="diagrams/drawio/png/cutout-of-signalization-by-fireplace-with-temperature-sensor.png" width="250px" alt="Location of temperature sensors at fireplace">
 </p>
 <p align="center">
-Picture 6: Coutout from picture 4 – location of temperature sensors at fireplace.
+Picture 6: The cutout from thr picture 4 – location of temperature sensors by a fireplace.
 </p>

-In the picutre 6 is cutout of part from all drawing (picture 4) for location temperature sensors at a fireplace flue.
-For getting temperature from  the fireplace flue is termocouple 72-21301041 type K from manufacture Güenther.
-The temperature range is from -100 °C to 400 °C. The termocouple is in the picture 8.
+In the picutre 6 is cutout of part from all drawing (the picture 4) for location temperature sensors by a smoke flue.
+To obtain the temperature from the smoke flue is a thermocouple 72-21301041 type K from manufacture Güenther.
+The temperature range is from -100 °C to 400 °C. The thermocouple is in the picture 8.

 <p align="center">
 <img src="diagrams/drawio/png/cutout-of-hot-water-tank-with-temperatures-sensor.png" width="250px" alt="Location of temperature sensors in the heating water tank">
 </p>
 <p align="center">
-Picture 7: Coutout from picture 4 – location of temperature sensors in the heating water tank.
+Picture 7: The cutout from the picture 4 – location of temperature sensors in the heating water tank.
 </p>

-In the picutre 7 is cutout of part from all drawing (picture 4) for location temperature sensor in the HWT.
-Pro getting temperature from central HWT, outdoor temperature and room temperature from individual rooms is temperature sensor DS18B20 from manufacture Maxim.
-The temperatue range is from -55 °C to +125 °C. It is used sensors in a package TO-92 for WRTS, for HWT and oudoor temperature is sensor stored into protection package.
+In the picture 7 is cutout of part from all drawing (the picture 4) for location temperature sensor in the HWT.
+To obtain the temperature from the central HWT, outdoor temperature and room temperature from individual rooms is temperature sensor DS18B20 from manufacture Maxim.
+The temperature range is from -55 °C to +125 °C. It is used sensors in a package TO-92 for the WRTS, for the HWT and outdoor temperature.
+The sensor is stored in protection package.

 Obrázek 8: Termočlánek 72-21301041 typu K.